coderaiser/putout/CONTRIBUTING.md

 >
 > **(c) Yamamoto Tsunetomo "Hagakure"**

 That's awesome 👏!
+Check out [`good first issues`](https://github.com/coderaiser/putout/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22), most likely you can do some contribution using web interface, otherwise wary not 😏.

 Make fork of a repo, clone it and run:

 ```
 cd putout